 To show that as a cost-saving example, if the spread rate for the rig was $300,000 per day, then that is equal to $12,500 per hour.
 Using a flanged connector can cost around $62,500 of rig time to install.
 Installation of the AQC would cost just $3,125 of rig time.

-Anything to reduce risk and increase safety should be done wherever possible; safety is paramount, therefore this has to be another consideration for when selecting your connector package.
+Anything to reduce risk and increase safety should be done wherever possible; safety is paramount, and therefore this has to be another consideration when selecting your connector package.

 In terms of lead-times, some proprietary wellhead profiles and drilling adapter suppliers on the market can take up to a year for delivery.
 This is mainly due to the availability of materials and some manufacturer’s project and supplier management processes.

 We boast a streamlined project and supply chain offering which keeps a stock of materials that meet the latest API 16A specification requirements.
 This enables us to provide an essential range of in-demand, readily available products and solutions that meet the demands of customers globally as part of our Aquaterra Express rental tools and equipment service.
 AQC products and packages can be sourced and delivered quickly and offer a 75% reduction in delivery lead-time and up to two-thirds lower on capital expenditure.
 And although it is a standard, on-demand product, it can also be designed and customised to fit different riser system applications if needed.

 It’s a well-accepted norm in our industry that API flanges are time-consuming to make-up and have some inherent undesirable features; such as multiple loose parts, heavy and cumbersome make-up equipment and typically perform poorly under dynamic loading (pressure, bending and tension).